-Indeed, assume that $X$ is of Lusin cotype $q$ relative to $\{T_t\}_{t>0}$.
-Then by an argument via the central limit theorem as in \cite{Bec}, we can show that $X$ is of Lusin cotype $q$ relative to the Ornstein-Uhlenbeck semigroup too, so by the previous example, $X$ is of martingale cotype $q$.\end{ex}
+Indeed, assume that $X$ is of Luzin cotype $q$ relative to $\{T_t\}_{t>0}$.
+Then by an argument via the central limit theorem as in \cite{Bec}, we can show that $X$ is of Luzin cotype $q$ relative to the Ornstein-Uhlenbeck semigroup too, so by the previous example, $X$ is of martingale cotype $q$.\end{ex}

 It would be interesting to show the analogue of Corollary~\ref{NY} for Ornstein-Uhlenbeck or Walsh semigroup.

 \begin{problem} Let $\{T_t\}_{t>0}$ be the Ornstein-Uhlenbeck or Walsh semigroup as above and $X$ be of martingale cotype $q$.
 Does one have